Over the last five years, more than 35,000 new beds have come into operation in student accommodation

 In the coming fiscal years, the residential colleges sector will continue to consolidate as an attractive investment target, due to the persistence of a significant mismatch between available capacity and demand for accommodation.

 Spain remains one of the leading destinations for international mobility programmes.
-In the 2023/2024 academic year, the number of incoming foreign students in the Spanish University System reached 159,002, of whom 95,378 were enrolled in degree mobility and 63,624 were in credit mobility programmes.
-Meanwhile, among resident students, in the 2022/2023 academic year, 32% of undergraduate students at face-to-face universities enrolled at a university centre in a province other than their usual place of residence (a total of 363,462 students).
+In the 2023/2024 academic year, the number of incoming foreign students in the Spanish University System reached 159,002, of whom 95,378 were enrolled in degree mobility and 63,624 were enrolled in credit mobility programmes.
+Meanwhile, among resident students, in the 2022/2023 academic year, 32% of undergraduate students at on-campus universities enrolled at a university in a province other than the one where they usually live (a total of 363,462 students).

 Against this backdrop, the development of numerous new projects will help extend the upward trend in bed capacity in 2026-2027, reaching 139,500 beds at the end of the two-year period.